Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

 ### Placement

-The next step in the Digital ASIC design flow after floorplanning is placement.
+After floorplanning, the placement of standard cells is done.
 The synthesized netlist OpenLANE does placement in two stages:

 Global Placement - Optimized but not legal placement.
-Optimization works to reduce wirelength by reducing half parameter wirelength
+Optimization works to reduce wirelength by reducing half parameter wirelength.

-Detailed Placement - Legalizes placement of cells into standard cell rows while adhering to global placement
+Detailed Placement - Legalizes placement of cells into standard cell rows while adhering to global placement.

 To do placement in OpenLANE the following command is used.